Lil Tecca: 2019–2021: "Ransom", We Love You Tecca, and Virgo World

 On October 29, 2018, Tecca released a single, called "Love Me".
 The song was produced by Dystinkt Beats.
 Upon its release, the song debuted at number 72 on the Canadian Hot 100.
 It also debuted at number 65 on the US Rolling Stone Top 100.
 His music career began with his song "Ransom", which was originally uploaded to Cole Bennett's Lyrical Lemonade YouTube channel on May 22, 2019.
 Pitchfork described the song as "traditional" cloud rap with bittersweet, "trippy" production.
 "Ransom" reached its peak at number 4 on the Billboard Hot 100 chart accumulating over 1.4 billion streams on Spotify and 500 million views on YouTube.

 On July 24, Tecca released a single titled "Did It Again".
 Upon its release, the song debuted at 64 on the Billboard Hot 100, making it his second entry after "Ransom".
-As of October 23, 2023, the single would become a certified two-times platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over a two million units in the United States.
-On August 14, 2019, Tecca released the remix to "Ransom", with Juice Wrld, onto his account on SoundCloud.
+As of October 23, 2023, the single would become certified two-times platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over two million units in the United States.
+On August 14, 2019, Tecca released the remix to "Ransom" with Juice Wrld to his account on SoundCloud.
 The remix was released on other platforms the following day.
 The track was mixed by Taz Taylor and Nick Mira.
-The remix was later added to his then-upcoming debut mixtape, titled We Love You Tecca, alongside the original version of the record.
-On August 30, Tecca released his debut mixtape, We Love You Tecca, peaking at number 4 on the US Billboard 200.
-Following the mixtape's success, Tecca collaborated with Internet Money and A Boogie Wit da Hoodie on their track, titled "Somebody", in which was released on October 11, 2019.
+The remix was later added to his debut mixtape, titled We Love You Tecca, alongside the original version of the record, which was released on August 30, peaking at number 4 on the US Billboard 200.
+Following the mixtape's success, Tecca collaborated with Internet Money and A Boogie Wit da Hoodie on their track titled "Somebody", which was released on October 11, 2019.
 Produced by Nick Mira and Taz Taylor, the song debuted at number 96 on the Billboard Hot 100.
-He released a track, called "Glo Up", later in that same month.
-On December 16, Tecca then released the single, called "Why You Look Mad", in which was produced by Ginseng and Rio Leyva.
+He released a track called "Glo Up" later in that same month.
+On December 16, Tecca then released the single "Why You Look Mad" which was produced by Ginseng and Rio Leyva.